 INCLUDES YOUR FIRST BATCH.

 1 GAL.
-HARD SELTZER BREWING KIT PLUS
+HARD SELTZER STARTER KIT PLUS

 Make Hard Seltzer Yourself!
 This kit includes our "Little Demon" fermenter, plus everything you need to brew and bottle your first batch of wicked-good hard seltzer.
 Now you can make batch after tasty batch right in your kitchen.
 Move over toaster.
 There's never been anything more microbrewery than this.